Jakub21/Tki-Wrapper/docs/packageGuide.md

 # Package Guide
 TkiWrapper package guide.

-This section describes how to start project that utilizes this package.
+This document describes how to start project that utilizes this package.
 Knowledge of Python 3 is assumed.

+Last updated for package version `0.4`

 Attached screenshots were made on Windows 10.